Net Zero Carbon at WHEB

 Portfolio Scope 1 and 2 emission targets and reductions

 The Scope 1 and 2 emissions associated with WHEB’s investments (known as financed emissions) can change in two ways.
-First, investing in and divesting from companies will change the total tonnes of CO2e associated with the strategy.
-For example, in 2021 we sold China Everbright Environment Group, which dramatically reduced our financed emissions.
+Firstly, investing in and divesting from companies will change the total tonnes of CO2e associated with our strategy.
+For example, in 2021 we sold China Everbright Environment Group which dramatically reduced our financed emissions.

 The second way is through actual real-world changes in annual emissions from portfolio companies.
-Our reporting is intended to reveal both of these dynamics, as shown in Figure 1.
+Our reporting is intended to reveal each of these dynamics.
+We also disclose information on the extent to which portfolio companies have set and published NZC targets and/or absolute emissions reduction targets.

-Many of WHEB’s portfolio companies have announced commitments to achieving NZC emissions.
-Over 90% of portfolio companies with targets have already had these approved – or are committed to having them approved – by the Science Based Targets initiative (SBTi).
-We plan to further scrutinize the credibility of these targets in 2023.
+Many of WHEB’s portfolio companies have announced a commitment to achieving net-zero carbon (NZC) emissions.
+Over 90% of portfolio companies with such targets have already had these approved – or are committed to having them approved – by the Science Based Targets initiative (SBTi).

-Furthermore, the thematic structure of our strategy means that we are entirely absent from parts of the economy such as fossil fuel exploration and production that are most at risk from a transition to a NZC economy.
+Furthermore, the thematic structure of our strategy means that since the inception of the current investment strategy in 2012, we are entirely absent from parts of the economy such as fossil fuel exploration and production that are most at risk from a transition to a zero-carbon economy.

-The data over the past three years across Scopes 1-3 for the investment strategy is reported in the bar charts below.
+The data from the past few years across Scopes 1-3 for the whole strategy is reported in the bar charts below.

 Total amount of carbon that is associated with WHEB’s investments in portfolio companies.